An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram D – Detail

 The two internal quadrangles seem to reduce the imbalance manifested so obviously with the respective yellow parts of the planes.
-The internal quadrangles are the first timid sign (gray is the most tenuous chromatic value) of a shared inner nature that is more constant and detached from the frenzied and contradictory movement produced on the external lines.
+The internal quadrangles are the first timid sign (gray is the most tenuous chromatic value) of a shared inner nature that is more constant and detached from the frenzied and contradictory movement produced on the lines.

 The lines can be regarded from now on as an external situation and the planes as the genesis and development of an internal condition of the same space that proceeds uninterruptedly from the outside to the inside.